mattbotchek/FilePumper/README.md

+NOTE: I made this wonderfully terrible idea when I was about 14-15, and looking back, I deeply regret how poorly I did with this.
+That is all

   The file pumper has three options that you can chose from when using the program.
 The infinite file generator, the file pumper
 (files a file with random numbers) and the single file creator (Usually used for pumping a file)